genalt/blkinfo/README.md

 -    tran:       device transport type
 -    iscsi_target_ip:      used together with 'tran': 'iscsi'
 -    iscsi_target_port:    used together with 'tran': 'iscsi'
--    is_mounted:           does a disk have mounted partion
+-    is_mounted:           does a disk have mounted partition

+---
+**NOTE**:

+ If you have got a question or suggestion, please, file an issue on GitHub or submit a PR. https://github.com/grinrag/blkinfo

+---